Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 ## Optimization ideas

-If compilation time significantly increases after utilising the **luajit_ffi_gen** attribute, code generation can be optimized in 2 stages:
+If compilation time significantly increases after utilizing the **luajit_ffi_gen** attribute, code generation can be optimized in 2 stages:

 ### Stage 1.
 Regenerate Lua FFI only if Rust code changes

-To avoid unnecessary Lua FFI files regeneration we can calculate the hash of the [ImplInfo] structure and store it in a file.
+To avoid unnecessary Lua FFI files regeneration we can calculate the hash of the [ImplInfo] and [EnumInfo] structures and store it in a file.
 So before generating the Lua FFI code, we can check to see if it's hash changed first before regenerating.

 The hash file can be stored either in a subfolder of the **target** directory, or in git.
 In the former case, improvement will be visible only during an incremental build, but the latter will help during CI as well.